andreasm23/sgp4-2.21/README.md

 Please remember:

-- Do not edit anything else in the answer sheet, only replace the screaming snake case string with your answer.
+- Do not edit anything else in the new `report.md` file, only replace the screaming snake case string with your answer.
 - You may use multiple lines to answer, if needed.
+- Refer to [this webpage](https://docs.gitlab.com/ee/user/markdown.html) to learn how markdown works.
-- Do not use formatting in the same line as the value of your asnwer, e.g.:
+- Do not use formatting in the same line as the value of your answer, e.g.:
 ```
 `something`
 ```